-Rounded to two decimal places in the case of the GDX, and three decimal places in the case of the RTY.
+Rounded to three decimal places in the case of the RTY, and two decimal places in the case of the GDX

-(1) Certain dealers who purchased the notes for sale to certain fee-based advisory accounts may have foregone some or all of their selling concessions, fees or commissions.
-The public offering price for investors purchasing the notes in these accounts was between \$997.50 and \$1,000 per \$1,000 in principal amount.
+(1) Certain dealers who purchase the notes for sale to certain fee-based advisory accounts may forego some or all of their selling concessions, fees or commissions.
+The public offering price for investors purchasing the notes in these accounts may be between \$997.50 and \$1,000 per \$1,000 in principal amount.